-- At Alderbrook School we are a thriving, successful, vibrant and energetic community demonstrating a common purpose to ensure the very best for our students.
-Our aim is to be an ambitious, brave and kind community, and we are proud to be a truly comprehensive school providing an education of a high quality for all our students". - This policy should be considered alongside the school's Disability Equality Scheme (DES), the Disability Equality Duty in the Disability Discrimination Act (DDA) 1995, the Equality Act 2010, the April 2011 Equality Duty update, The Children and Families Act 2014, Special Educational Needs Code of Practice 2014 and Alderbrook's SEND information report.
+- 1 Alderbrook School is a thriving, successful, vibrant and energetic institution demonstrating a common purpose to ensure the very best for our students.
+Our aim is to be an ambitious, brave and kind community.
+We are proud to be a truly inclusive school providing high quality education for all. - 2 This policy should be considered alongside the school's Disability Equality Scheme (DES), the Disability Equality Duty in the Disability Discrimination Act (DDA) 1995, the Equality Act 2010, the April 2011 Equality Duty update, The Children and Families Act 2014, Special Educational Needs Code of Practice 2014 and Alderbrook's SEND information report.